watercubz/cloudinary-uploader-api/README.md

    http://localhost:3000/products/{id}
 ```

+## how to use the cloud

+> [!TIP]
+> If you want to use cloudinary for uploading images
+> In the project you will find an .env file already configured, you just have to pass the parameters it requires

 ### Contributing

 If you want to contribute to this project, feel free to open an issue or submit a pull request.